jungomi/dotfiles/README.md

 make
 ```

-`make` initialises the submodules used, creates symbolic links of every
-file with the `.symlink` extension and installs the vim plugins.
-If the target
+`make` creates symbolic links of every file with the `.symlink` extension and
-of the linking already exists, it is overwritten. `make safe` provides a safer
+installs the Vim plugins.
+If the target of the linking already exists, it is
-version, which creates a backup of all existing targets, that can then be
+overwritten. `make safe` provides a safer version, which creates a backup of all
-restored with `make restore`.
+existing targets, that can then be restored with `make restore`.

 ```sh
 $ make [targets]